Monstera adanonsii is one of the smaller members of the delightful Monstera family, and it’s a perfect way to enjoy a tropical vibe in your own home.

 Mealybugs also like to hide on the underside of leaves and anyplace where the plant’s anatomy creates a sheltered nook.
 But they’re a little easier to spot since their bright-white coloring is a stark contrast to green foliage:

 Spider mites, again, like the underside of leaves.
 Yellow leaves caused by this pest will have a yellow-and-green mottled appearance caused by their tiny bites.
 And a hallmark sign of spider mites are the webs they produce:

 If any leaves or stems are severely damaged by the pests, cut them off.
 Unfortunately, they will not recover.

-Physically remove any leftover pests by using a cotton swab dipped in rubbing alcohol or insecticidal soap, like this one from Safer Brand.
+Physically remove any leftover pests by using a cotton swab dipped in rubbing alcohol or insecticidal soap.
 Be sure to look under all your adansonii’s leaves and in the crooks of the nodes- pests love to hide away whenever they get the chance.

 For spider mites and aphids, you can also try spraying them off with water, either in the shower or outside.
 Just be careful not to break any stems!

 After removing the pests, closely observe the plants for at least the next week.
 If you spot any new ones, repeat the treatment.

 In the future, remember that one key way pests break into your home is by hitching a ride.
 Quarantine new plants or those you bring in from the outdoors for a week or two until you’re positive they’re pest-free.